santoshsmalagi/Developer-Essentials/Writing-a-main.c-File.md

 #define DEFAULT_PROGNAME "george"
 ```

-Constants - int, char, float and string contants should be defined using #defines in this part of the file.
-Collecting them at a single location makes it easier to fix spelling, reuse messages, and internationalize messages, if required.
-Use all capital letters when naming a #define to distinguish it from variable and function names.
-The define names can be a single continuous string or they can be separated with an underscore; just make sure they're all upper case.
+Constants should be defined using the ```#define``` directive in this part of the file.
+Collecting them at a single location makes it easier to update and modiy them as required.
+The constants can include mathematical constants; string constants for ERRORs, messages which get reused; #define macros etc.  Use all capital letters when naming a ```#define``` to distinguish them from variable and function names.
+The ```#define``` names can be a single continuous string or they can be separated with an underscore; just make sure they're all upper case.

 ### 3. External Declarations